Thursday, 1 October 2015

 Marshall, William, Scripture, Tradition and Reason (Dublin: Columba Press, 2010).

 Miller, Harold, The Desire of Our Soul (Dublin: Columba Press, 2004).

 Platten, Stephen (ed), Anglicanism and the Western Christian Tradition (Norwich: Canterbury Press, 2003).

 Procter, Francis, and Frere, Walter Howard, The Book of Common Prayer (London: Macmillan, 1965).

 Rowell, Geoffrey, The English religious tradition and the genius of Anglicanism (Wantage: Ikon, 1993).

 Spurr, Barry, ‘Anglo-Catholic in Religion’ – TS Eliot and Christianity (Cambridge: Lutterworth, 2010).

 Wilson, Alan, eight-part series, ‘The Book of Common Prayer,’ parts 1-8, The Guardian, 23 August 2010, 30 August 2010, 6 September 2010, 13 September 2010, 20 September 2010, 27 September 2010, 4 October 2010, 11 October 2010.

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, and an Adjunct Assistant Professor, Trinity College, Dublin.
-This lecture was delivered on a course at the Mater Dei Institute of Education (MDI), Dublin, on 23 October 2014, in Christ Church Cathedral, Dublin.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, and an Adjunct Assistant Professor, Trinity College, Dublin.
+This lecture was delivered on a course at the Mater Dei Institute of Education (MDI), Dublin, on 1 October 2015, in Christ Church Cathedral, Dublin.
 MDI is a College of Dublin City University (DCU).